Bandial

 Bandial is a village in the commune of Enampore, Nyassia Arrondissement, Ziguinchor Department in the Ziguinchor Region of Senegal.
 According to PEPAM (Programme d'eau potable et d'assainissement du Millénaire), Bandial has a population of 229 people living in 32 houses.

+Bandial is known for its houses with impluvia, and for being the center of a small pre-colonial state known as the Kingdom of Bandial or Mof Ëwi.